 Interest earned on U.S. Government obligations is exempt from Utah income tax.
 These obligations include:

 - Treasury notes

 - E, EE, H, HH, and I bonds

 The following income is NOT exempt from Utah income tax:

-- Interest or dividends from the Federal National Mortgage Association (FNMA) and Government National Mortgage Association (GNMA).
+- Interest or dividends from Federal National Mortgage Association (FNMA) and Government National Mortgage Association (GNMA).

 - Interest on IRS or other federal agency refunds.

-Only interest or dividend income from U. S. Government obligations included in your federal adjusted gross income may be deducted from your Utah income.
+You may only deduct interest or dividend income from U. S. Government obligations included in your federal adjusted gross income.
 Before entering an amount, subtract any related interest expense on money borrowed to purchase the obligation or security.

-Keep all records and documentation to support this subtraction.
+Keep all records, forms and worksheets to support this subtraction.